CNES/pyGeodes/docs/source/user_guide/cli.rst

 The command line let's you search for items, which you can do by using the command ``search``, whose options are :

--c, --collections     wether to search in collections instead of items --start-date START_DATE
+-cs, --collections_search     wether to search in collections instead of items --start-date START_DATE
                     the lower bound of the acquisition date of the item you want to search --end-date END_DATE   the upper bound of the acquisition of the item you want to search